 Urinalysis can reveal diseases that have gone unnoticed because they do not produce striking signs or symptoms.
 Examples include diabetes mellitus, various forms of glomerulonephritis, and chronic urinary tract infections.

-Generally, urinalysis may not reflect the findings of absolutely fresh urine if the sample is over 1 hour old.
-Therefore, get the urine to the laboratory as quickly as possible.
+Therefore, be sure to get the urine to the laboratory as quickly as possible.

 The most cost-effective device used to screen urine is a paper or plastic dipstick.
 This microchemistry system has been available for many years and allows qualitative and semi-quantitative analysis within one minute by simple but careful observation.
 The color change occurring on each segment of the strip is compared to a color chart to obtain results.
 However, a careless doctor, nurse, or assistant is entirely capable of misreading or misinterpreting the results.
 Microscopic urinalysis requires only a relatively inexpensive light microscope.